Look up free King County public records on anyone right away using the tools provided in this resource.

 Note: King County record custodians will not be able to provide arrest or criminal history information for neighboring counties, but searchers can learn how to look up free public records in any county in Washington via our streamlined resource; individuals will be instructed how to find warrants, probation, marital, court, birth, and other publicly available information here too, along with the county custodians that distribute them.

-Search Criminal Records in King County Through the Washington State Police (WSP)
+Search Criminal Records in King County via the Washington State Police (WSP)

 Online Requests— Background checks can be run using Washington State Police’s WATCH (Washington Access to Criminal History) and results are returned instantaneously.9 An account needs to be created and the system allows for both types of checks i.e. name based and fingerprint based.

-Any question in regards to the criminal history process can be directed to: [email protected].
+Any questions in regards to the criminal history process can be directed to: [email protected].

 Fingerprinting based checks can also be done by mail by obtaining prints from these fingerprint locations or local police stations.
 Notarized letters can be requested for $10.00 to be mailed back with the results.
 Processing time is 7-14 days if response is mailed back.
 Email option for results is possible (only name based).